soumak-maitra/Diffusion-sandbox/README.md

 This variant conditions the reverse diffusion process **only on a sparse “dot image”**: an input canvas with *N* bright dots (single pixels), where *N* encodes the target class.
-At inference time, you provide the dot image and the model denoises from pure noise into a clean MNIST digit consistent with that dot-conditioning.
+At inference time, I provide the dot image and the model denoises from pure noise into a clean MNIST digit consistent with that dot-conditioning.

 <img width="1590" height="288" alt="image" src="https://github.com/user-attachments/assets/5bff8fde-1f8c-4dea-ae9b-bfcf611aad17" />